Millions of people in the USA are required to take Bloodborne Pathogens OSHA training annually.

 It’s 2019, but a lot of Bloodborne Pathogens OSHA training providers seem to be stuck in 1997 and still use incredibly outdated technology like Flash that is not supported by today’s web and mobile browsers like Chrome and Safari.

 Nowadays, when you sign up for a training course you expect to be able to take it wherever, whenever, and on any device that you choose.
 A lot of people prefer to train in their free time on a smartphone or tablet, so ensure the bloodborne pathogen training you choose fully supports how you want to train and won’t leave you stuck to a Windows desktop trying to work out how to get a 3-year-old version of internet explorer working.

 All of our OSHA compliant free bloodborne pathogens training courses are designed to be 100% responsive on any device, train on your phone, tablet, Macbook or desktop, you can even switch between devices mid-course and pick up seamlessly where you left off.

 When you are ready to take a Bloodborne Pathogens OSHA training course you will find a lot of options.

 Bear in mind that the top results that you see in Google won’t necessarily be the best courses to suit your needs, so be prepared to dig a little deeper to find a blood borne pathogen training provider that offers courses to suit your needs.

 It will help to make a checklist of the top things you need in a course, e.g. ‘Train on my iPhone’, ‘train free and pay for certificate if I’m satisfied’ etc etc. This will help you eliminate courses that don’t match your requirements until you find the perfect course for you.

-You can take any of our bloodborne pathogens OSHA training courses free right away, just sign-up and begin training immediately – you only pay for a certificate after completing the training if you’re 100% satisfied.
+You can take any of our bloodborne pathogens OSHA training courses free right away and get a bloodborne pathogen certificate, just sign-up and begin training immediately – you only pay for a certificate after completing the training if you’re 100% satisfied.